Array Formulas have a fearsome reputation in the spreadsheet world (if you’ve even heard of them that is).

 Another Array Formula Multiplication Example

 In this example, we enter a single formula to multiply an array of row headings against an array of column headings.
-Again, this only works because the two arrays are the same size:

 Array Formula With IF Function